-Implementation of three key national projects: Support for occupational orientation of basic school pupils towards vocational education and training through the development of polytechnic education with a focus on developing occupational skills, as well as working with talented individuals 31/10/2015 State Institute for Vocational Education - Creation of National Qualifications System 31/10/2015 State Institute for Vocational Education 3- to increase the quality and attractiveness of VET including through establishing a national approach for quality assurance for VET (for example in line with the, European Quality Assurance Reference Framework for Vocational Education and Training) and implementing the transparency and recognition tools, for example European Credit system for Vocational Education and Training.
-(ECVET). - Development of secondary vocational education and training 31/10/2015 State Institute for Vocational Education - to submit a proposal for a new Act on VET which will introduce elements of dual education to the Government 31/12/2014 - to approve the proposal for a new Act on VET which will introduce elements of dual education 28/02/2015 Implementation of three key national projects: Support for occupational orientation of basic school pupils towards vocational education and training through the development of polytechnic education with a focus on developing occupational skills, as well as working with talented individuals 31/10/2015 State Institute for Vocational Education - Creation of National Qualifications System 31/10/2015 State Institute for Vocational Education - Development of secondary vocational education and training 31/10/2015 State Institute for Vocational Education - Strategy on ensuring quality in initial VET in Slovakia (Feasibility study) 31/12/2014 State Institute for Vocational Education
+Implementation of three key national projects: - Support for occupational orientation of basic school pupils towards vocational education and training through the development of polytechnic education with a focus on developing occupational skills, as well as working with talented individuals 31/10/2015 State Institute for Vocational Education - Creation of National Qualifications System 31/10/2015 State Institute for Vocational Education - Development of secondary vocational education and training 31/10/2015 State Institute for Vocational Education VET in nations including through establishing a anal approach for quality assurance for - to submit a proposal for a new Act on VET which will introduce elements of dual education to the Government 31/12/2014 VET (for example in line with the, European Quality Assurance Reference Framework for Vocational Education and Training) and implementing the transparency and recognition tools, for example European Credit system for Vocational Education and Training.
+(ECVET). - to approve the proposal for a new Act on VET which will introduce elements of dual education 28/02/2015 Implementation of three key national projects: - Support for occupational orientation of basic school pupils towards vocational education and training through the development of polytechnic education with a focus on developing occupational skills, as well as working with talented individuals 31/10/2015 State Institute for Vocational Education - Creation of National Qualifications System 31/10/2015 State Institute for Vocational Education - Development of secondary vocational education and training 31/10/2015 State Institute for Vocational Education - Strategy on ensuring quality in initial VET in Slovakia (Feasibility study) 31/12/2014 State Institute for Vocational Education